 The proposal includes a massive 40 billion litre dam to store water for irrigated crops; including cotton.
 This dam alone holds 6.5 times the amount of water Broome uses in a whole year.
 The company also proposes to take up to 4 times their annual entitlement during a big wet season.
 This would seriously disrupt the life-giving floods that keep the Fitzroy River and the Kimberley coast healthy.

 Life in the Fitzroy River is boom and bust.
 When it rains, the river is recharged, but in the long dry season the river stops flowing and life hangs on in permanent pools of water.
 Taking water on this scale, along with agricultural pollution, could damage these refuge pools.
-For more information about the environmental values of the area which are dependent on groundwater, see the WA Government Report below.

 The Fitzroy River is the lifeblood of the Kimberley.
 Will we protect the river and the sustainable industries that already operate there, or give it over to industrial development, dams and pollution?